conda/constructor/CONSTRUCT.md

 ### `name`

 Name of the installer.
-Names may be composed of letters, numbers, underscores, dashes, and periods, but may not begin or end with a dash or period.
+Names may be composed of letters, numbers, underscores, dashes, and periods, but must not begin or end with a dash or period.

 ### `version`

 Version of the installer.
-Versions may be composed of letters, numbers, underscores, dashes, and periods, but may not begin or end with a dash or period.
+Versions may be composed of letters, numbers, underscores, dashes, and periods, but must not begin or end with a dash or period.

 ### `channels`